-- 5.2.1 Cybersecurity incident management procedures shall be established within each department to ensure quick, orderly, and effective responses to security incidents.
+- 5.2.1 Cybersecurity incident management procedures shall be established within each department and/or contractor to ensure quick, orderly, and effective responses to security incidents.
 In the event a department has not established these procedures, the department may adopt the County's Cyber Incident Response Plan.
-The steps involved in managing a security incident are typically categorized into six stages:

-- 5.2.2 System preparation

-- 5.2.3 Problem identification

-- 5.2.4 Problem containment

-- 5.2.5 Problem eradication

-- 5.2.6 Incident recovery

-- 5.2.7 Lessons learned

-- 5.2.8 The DISO shall act as the liaison between applicable parties during a cybersecurity incident.
-The DISO shall be the department's primary point of contact for all IT security issues.

-- 5.2.9 A directory or phone tree shall be created listing all department cybersecurity incident liaison contact information. - 5.2.10 Departments shall conduct periodic (at least annually) cybersecurity incident scenario sessions for personnel associated with the cybersecurity incident handling team to ensure that they understand current threats and risks, as well as their responsibilities in supporting the cybersecurity incident handling team. - 5.2.11 Departments shall develop and document procedures for reporting cybersecurity incidents.
-For example, all employees, contractors, vendors and customers of County information systems shall be required to note and report any observed or suspected security weaknesses in systems to management.
-In the event a department has not established these procedures, the department may adopt the County's Cyber Incident Response Plan. - 5.2.12 Each department shall familiarize its employees on the use of its cybersecurity incident reporting procedures. - 5.2.13 Contact with local authorities, including law enforcement, shall be conducted through an organized, repeatable process that is both well documented and communicated. - 5.2.14 Contact with special interest groups, including media and labor relations, shall be conducted through an organized, repeatable process that is both well documented and communicated. - 5.2.15 Where a follow-up action against an entity after a cybersecurity incident shall involve civil or criminal legal action, evidence shall be collected, retained, and presented to conform to the rules for evidence as demanded by the relevant jurisdiction(s).
-At the Department's discretion, they may obtain the services of qualified external professionals to complete these tasks. - 5.2.16 Departments shall report cybersecurity incidents to the Central IT Service Desk in accordance with the County's Cyber Incident Reporting Policy. - 5.2.17 Confirmed cybersecurity incidents that meet the criteria defined in the Significant Incident/Claim Reporting Protocol shall be reported by the County's Chief Information Security Officer to the Chief Information Officer (CIO), County Executive Officer (CEO), and the Board of Supervisors within 24 hours of determination that a cybersecurity incident has occurred.
+The steps involved in managing a security incident are typically categorized into six stages: - 5.2.2 System preparation - 5.2.3 Problem identification - 5.2.4 Problem containment - 5.2.5 Problem eradication - 5.2.6 Incident recovery - 5.2.7 Lessons learned - 5.2.8 The department shall act as the liaison between applicable parties during a cybersecurity incident.
+The department shall be the department's primary point of contact for all IT security issues. - 5.2.9 A designated security contact for all cybersecurity incidents. - 5.2.10 Departments and/or contractors shall conduct periodic (at least annually) cybersecurity incident scenario sessions for personnel associated with the cybersecurity incident handling team to ensure that they understand current threats and risks, as well as their responsibilities in supporting the cybersecurity incident handling team. - 5.2.11 Departments and/or contractors shall develop and document procedures for reporting cybersecurity incidents.
+For example, all employees, contractors, and customers of County information systems shall be required to note and report any observed or suspected security weaknesses in systems to management.
+In the event a department has not established these procedures, the department may adopt the County's Cyber Incident Response Plan. - 5.2.12 Each department and/or contractor shall familiarize its employees on the use of its cybersecurity incident reporting procedures. - 5.2.13 Contact with local authorities, including law enforcement, shall be conducted through an organized, repeatable process that is both well documented and communicated. - 5.2.14 Contact with special interest groups, including media and labor relations, shall be conducted through an organized, repeatable process that is both well documented and communicated. - 5.2.15 Where a follow-up action against an entity after a cybersecurity incident shall involve civil or criminal legal action, evidence shall be collected, retained, and presented to conform to the rules for evidence as demanded by the relevant jurisdiction(s).
+At the Department's discretion, they may obtain the services of qualified external professionals to complete these tasks. - 5.2.16 Departments and/or contractors shall report cybersecurity incidents to the County pursuant to the Contract.